 - There is a core curriculum in a variety of different areas of science and mathematics (neurobiology, cell biology, physics, chemistry, mathematics, anthropology).
 Offered four times a week, these courses address aspects of these fields not normally seen in either high school or first year college.
 Each student takes three of these courses.
 Homework is assigned, although no grades are given for the courses.

 - Students participate in a laboratory course on two afternoons each week.
-In 2013, the laboratory courses were biology, organic chemistry, computer science, archaeology, and biochemistry.
+In 2014, the laboratory courses were biology, organic chemistry, computer science, archaeology, biochemistry, and physics.
 Each offers innovative experiments.
 Each student takes one lab course.

 - Three afternoons a week are set aside for work on team projects.
 Students work in small teams under faculty guidance on mini-research topics.
 The final day of the school is devoted to a scientific meeting at which teams report their results to the entire group.
 Students also work on team projects during free times on weekends.